RedMineAtIpnet/PvFaultDetection/README.md

 this project contains two parts:
 - the first part is the collection and sending of data by Arduino boards
 - the second is the processing of this data to detect and identify the failure
+# Data collection
+In order to determine the state of each photo-voltaic panel, we have to measure the current flowing in the circuit, the voltage at the terminals of each panel and the intensity of sunshine arriving on the field.
+For this reason, we thought to use the Arduino micro-controller for its simplicity to use and its large platform which contains all the libraries that we need for these measurements.
+In fact, these measurements will be taken by the following sensors:
+- the light sensor GY-30.
+- the ACS712 current sensor.

+And for the voltage, it will be measured by the analog inputs of the Arduino board following a set of operations allowing the adaptation of the potential difference arrieved between the GND port and these inputs. the circuit of these operations is detailed in the proteus project
+The recovered data will be sent by a CC1101 module.